AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-iceberg-cdc-pipelines.md

 ## Iceberg V3: Deletion Vectors

 The binary deletion vector (DV) mechanism in Iceberg V3 addresses the delete file accumulation problem at the format level.
-Instead of writing a separate delete file for each mutation, the engine writes a compact binary bitmap—stored in a Puffin statistics file—that marks which row positions in a data file are deleted.
+Instead of writing a separate delete file for each mutation, the engine writes a compact binary bitmap, stored in a Puffin statistics file, that marks which row positions in a data file are deleted.

 ![Architecture comparison showing Iceberg V2 creating separate positional delete Avro files for each delete operation versus Iceberg V3 using compact binary bitmaps stored in Puffin files alongside data files](./images/iceberg-cdc-pipelines/deletion-vectors-vs-positional-deletes.png)

 A Puffin file is Iceberg's extensible statistics file format.
 In V3, it also serves as the container for deletion vector bitmaps.
 Each data file has at most one associated DV bitmap.
 When a row is deleted, the engine sets the corresponding bit in the bitmap.
-When multiple rows in the same data file are deleted in separate commits, the bitmaps are merged—OR-ing the bits—rather than creating new files.
+When multiple rows in the same data file are deleted in separate commits, the bitmaps are merged, OR-ing the bits, rather than creating new files.

 The operational implications are significant: